CUSTOMER STORY

 Conclusion

 The security team at ActBlue is a success story in prioritizing effective communications with stakeholders, as well as automating manual tasks and providing practical help to those shipping product.
-They found KSOC enabled them to do all these things more effectively for the Kubernetes environment, from ‘speaking Kubernetes’ to engineering, to automating the prioritization of risk across Kubernetes in a way that anybody on the team could dive in.
-Umadas says, “With KSOC, numerous findings can be combined to paint a story useful for security or infrastructure engineers to help them prioritize where to focus remediation efforts.”
+They found RAD Security enabled them to do all these things more effectively for the Kubernetes environment, from ‘speaking Kubernetes’ to engineering, to automating the prioritization of risk across Kubernetes in a way that anybody on the team could dive in.
+Umadas says, “With RAD, numerous findings can be combined to paint a story useful for security or infrastructure engineers to help them prioritize where to focus remediation efforts.”

 The team continues optimizing and building out its Kubernetes stack, and Umadas continues enjoying his mission-driven role securing Kubernetes (and lots of other things!) at ActBlue.